-Modes are requested by setting the REQOP<2:0> bits (CiCTRL<10:8>).
+Modes are requested by setting the REQOP<2:0> bits (CiCTRL<10:8>), except the Error Recognition mode which is requested through the RXM<1:0> bits (CiRXnCON<6:5>, where n = 0 or 1 represents a particular receive buffer).
 Entry into a mode is Acknowledged by monitoring the OPMODE<2:0> bits (CiCTRL<7:5>).
 The module will not change the mode and the OPMODE bits until a change in mode is acceptable, generally during bus Idle time which is defined as at least 11 consecutive recessive bits.